-- This document presents the Security Target for composition (ST) of the ST31H320 A01 Security Integrated Circuit (IC), designed on the ST31 platform of STMicroelectronics, with firmware version 2.0.2, and optional cryptographic library Neslib 4.2.10. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- This document presents the Security Target (ST) of the ST33G1M2AM C01 (ST33G1M2A and ST33G1M2M) Security Integrated Circuit (IC), designed on the ST33G platform of STMicroelectronics, with firmware version 1.3.2 and optional cryptographic library NesLib 6.3.4. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.